 Liquified Natural Gas has a diverse range of uses in the commercial, industrial, transportation and energy sectors as it is a clean and environmentally sustainable fuel.
 Hence the global LNG market has steadily expanded in recent years.
-This increased worldwide demand has prompted maritime developments for the construction of bigger and better LNG carriers.
+This increased worldwide demand has prompted maritime developments to construct bigger and better LNG carriers.

-Decked with the latest maritime innovations and designed to perfection, these LNG tankers are capable of operating in the toughest areas such as the North Atlantic, filled with ice waters.
+Decked with the latest maritime innovations and designed to perfection, these LNG tankers can operate in the toughest areas, such as the North Atlantic, filled with ice waters.

-In this article, let us have a look at the world’s biggest LNG Ships of 2022 and their distinguishing features.
+In this article, let us look at the world’s biggest LNG Ships of 2023 and their distinguishing features.

 1. Qmax Ships

-Qmax Ships are operated by Qatar Gas, a prominent LNG company.
+Qatar Gas, a prominent LNG company, operates Qmax Ships.
 The Qmax LNG carriers are the biggest in the world, wherein the name ‘QMax’ stands for the country of operation and the maximum size of the tanker able to dock at Qatar’s LNG terminal facilities.
 These LNG tankers use a type of membrane technology that ensures maximum efficiency.

 2. QFlex Ships